 The Justice Institute of British Columbia's Centre for Counselling & Community Safety, in partnership with the BC Association of Family Resource Programs, offers the Family Resource Program Certificate.

 The FRP Certificate was piloted in the summer of 2009.
-Since then we have delivered these courses at the Justice Institute each year and more than 100 practitioners have received their FRP Certificate.
+Since then we have delivered these courses at the Justice Institute (New Westminster Campus) each year and more than 100 practitioners have received their FRP Certificate.
 Now, it is time for a full review of the curriculum, links and resources to ensure it captures the most recent research.
 We will also be exploring an on-line delivery of some of the courses.

 If you would like one or more of the FRP Certificate courses to be delivered at your conference or training event please contact our office at info@frpbc or call us at (604) 738-0068.